opentensor/developer-docs/docs/yc3-blog.md

 ### Fair Scaling for All Validators

 Bond values are computed using fixed-point arithmetic and then [converted to u16 for storage efficiency](https://github.com/opentensor/subtensor/blob/main/pallets/subtensor/src/epoch/run_epoch.rs#L859-L861), allowing precise fractional relationships while maintaining a 0-65535 storage scale.
-This levels the playing field between large and small validators.
+This fixes the disadvantages that plagued small-stake validators in previous versions.

 ### Early Recognition Rewards